 The study found an almost complete lack of protection for cone snails anywhere in the world.

-Lead author, Dr Howard Peters, of the Environment Department said: “Cone snails are seeing rapid shrinkage of their habitats as human impacts multiply.
+Lead author, Dr Howard Peters, of the Department of Environment and Geography, said: “Cone snails are seeing rapid shrinkage of their habitats as human impacts multiply.
 We found that 67 species are currently threatened or near-threatened with extinction worldwide, but this rises to nearly half of all species (42) in the Eastern Atlantic, where there is an exceptional concentration of range-restricted species.”

 He added: “Despite their extraordinary beauty and value, cone snails have fallen completely underneath the conservation radar.
 These snails need swift action to protect their habitats and publicise the dire consequences of irresponsible shell collecting of the most threatened species.
 Holidaymakers need to think twice before taking a seashell home as a souvenir.”